About Sofia M. Starnes

 Emory and Henry College, Meadowview, Virginia

-University of Virginia at Wise, Guest Poet, Wise, Virginia
+University of Virginia at Wise, Wise, Virginia

 Hickory Neck Episcopal Church, Toano, Virginia